W-Kohlbeck/MechaCar_Statistical_Analysis/README.md

 # MechaCar_Statistical_Analysis

+Approached by upper management about a special project.
+AutosRUs’ newest prototype, the MechaCar, is suffering from production troubles that are blocking the manufacturing team’s progress.
+AutosRUs’ upper management has called on Jeremy and the data analytics team to review the production data for insights that may help the manufacturing team.

+In this challenge, you’ll help the data analytics team do the following:

+1. Perform multiple linear regression analysis to identify which variables in the dataset predict the mpg of MechaCar prototypes.
+2. Collect summary statistics on the pounds per square inch (PSI) of the suspension coils from the manufacturing lots
+3. Run t-tests to determine if the manufacturing lots are statistically different from the mean population
+4. Design a statistical study to compare vehicle performance of the MechaCar vehicles against vehicles from other manufacturers.
+For each statistical analysis, you’ll write a summary interpretation of the findings.

 ## Linear Regression to Predict MPG

-Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset?
+1. Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset?
+As displayed in the summary of linear regresion below it was found that the vehicle length and ground clearence had a significant non random amount of variance.
+In turn meaning that they play a big factor on the MPG a vehicle may obtain.

-Is the slope of the linear model considered to be zero?
+2. Is the slope of the linear model considered to be zero?
 Why or why not?
+With a p-value: 5.35e-11 the slope of the linear model is not considered to be close to zero as it ios well beyond the pvalue goal of 0.05.

-Does this linear model predict mpg of MechaCar prototypes effectively?
+3. Does this linear model predict mpg of MechaCar prototypes effectively?
 Why or why not?
+With an r-value of 0.7149 it demonstrates a strong correlation in predicting mpg of MechaCar prototypes.

 <img width="801" alt="image" src="https://user-images.githubusercontent.com/102195085/182500248-dec40076-5eeb-4a18-a7d7-af364a62ca64.png">